JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 screen density, or interface theme.
 For example, you might need to localize texts for different languages or adjust images for the dark theme.
 For that, the library provides special qualifiers.

+> Learn how to handle resource-related settings in the [Manage local resource environment](compose-resource-environment.md) tutorial.
+>
+{style="note"}

 All resource types, except for raw files in the `files` directory, support qualifiers.
 Add qualifiers to directory names using a hyphen: